-- adoption across the region of the one-year maturity floor waiver to include all short-term, self-liquidating trade finance products that has already been adopted by USA, EU (CRD IV) and other Basel III jurisdictions; - application of the Liquidity Coverage Ratio with respect to monies due from trade financing activities with a residual maturity of up to 30 days, whether to be taken as 100 percent of inflow or current assumed 50 percent inflow; - application of the Liquidity Coverage Ratio with respect to the application of the outflow rate of 0 percent as allowed by BCBS; - clarification and application of the treatment of correspondent banking operational accounts in relation to the assumed outflow rate under the liquidity coverage ratio (which is important to avoid penalizing operational cash flows);. - evaluation and discussion on a separate Asset Value Correlation (AVC) curve for trade finance, and of certain transaction-related guarantees including standby letters of credit in relation to their credit conversion factor under the standardized approach (where active participants in the APFF such as the International Chamber of Commerce and BAFT have embarked on a trade finance product definition standardization initiative that can play important roles); and - evaluation of the Net Stable Funding ratio and BPO under Basel III. - 3.
-Bank De-Risking (Counterparty Due Diligence)
+- adoption across the region of the one-year maturity floor waiver to include all short-term, self-liquidating trade finance products; - application of the Liquidity Coverage Ratio (LCR) with respect to monies due from trade financing activities with a residual maturity of up to 30 days, whether to be taken as 100 percent of inflow or current assumed 50 percent inflow; - application of the LCR with respect to the use of the outflow rate of 0 percent as allowed by BCBS; - clarification and application of the treatment of correspondent banking operational accounts in relation to the assumed outflow rate under the LCR (which is important to avoid penalizing operational cash flows);. - evaluation and discussion on a separate Asset Value Correlation (AVC) curve for trade finance, and of certain transaction-related guarantees including standby letters of credit in relation to their credit conversion factor under the standardized approach (where active participants in the APFF such as the International Chamber of Commerce and BAFT have embarked on a trade finance product definition standardization initiative that can play important roles); and - evaluation of the impact of the Net Stable Funding ratio and BPO under Basel III.

+3. Bank De-Risking (Counterparty Due Diligence)

-The availability of trade finance and the ability of banks to facilitate cross-border trade transactions through different banks across different jurisdictions are important factors that support global supply chains.
+The availability of trade finance and the ability of banks to facilitate cross-border trade transactions through different banks across jurisdictions are important factors that support global supply chains.
 Simultaneously, banks are also increasing efforts to prevent financial crimes and financing of terrorism with increased due diligence requirements.
 However, heightened compliance and risk assurance requirements on banks' counterparties, jurisdictions and users of trade finance products are leading banks to "de-risk" or "de-bank" from existing trade relationships.

-This can pose a concern to smaller banks and banks that are based in emerging markets.
+This can pose a concern to smaller banks and those based in emerging markets.
 Trade counterparty banks that facilitate underlying client transactions without a full correspondent banking relationship are facing rising counterparty due diligence requirements and costs.
 The combination of increased requirements, lack of globally consistent standards, costs of due diligence and risks of significant fines distorts risk-return profiles and constrains banks' ability to maintain multiple counterparty relationships, particularly with those in emerging markets.
 In many cases, exited counterparty banking relationships are unlikely to be resumed in view of compliance issues.